ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
-4. Inside our update function, clamp the balls velocity.
+4. Inside our `update function`, clamp the balls velocity.
 Do this by referring to our paddlespeed inside of an if condition, and changing the balls behavior if it gets to fast or slow.
 By setting both these traits - we lock the ball into moving at one speed- perfect!

 ``` JS title="game.js" linenums="1" hl_lines="15-17 19-21"